What is 'Right to Try'? A look at the drug law Trump supports

 “The Senate took a strong stand in support of the millions of Americans and their families suffering from terminal illness,” Sen. Ron Johnson, R-Wis., said in a statement following the vote.
 “Patients with terminal diseases ought to have a right to access treatments that have demonstrated a level of safety and could potentially save their lives.”

-So far, "Right to Try" laws have been enacted in 40 states, according to righttotry.org.
-Supporters are now calling for federal legislation.
+"Right to Try" laws were already enacted in 40 states by the time the bill was passed, according to righttotry.org.
+Supporters called for federal legislation.

 "FDA regulations cannot preempt state laws that preserve constitutionally protected rights, such as the fundamental right to life and medical self-preservation," the website explained.
 "The United States Supreme Court has never addressed Right To Try specifically, but it has held that states have great latitude in regulating health and safety, including medical standards, which are primarily and historically a matter of local concern."